bcherny/Talks/js-from-1st-principles/2-programs.md

 fn(4)
 ```

-If we apply the substitution model, the result doesn't quite capture what this function actually does:
+If we apply the substitution model, the result doesn't quite capture what this function really does:

 ```js
 // Step 1 - Substitute in fn